-According to the CDC, adults who smoke cigarettes die 10 years earlier than nonsmokers.
-Site includes topics like Tobacco-related Mortality, E-Cigarettes, Genes and Smoking (and sperm mutations), Cigarettes and Nicotine, Increased Risk for Cataracts, Lung Cancer, COPD, Effects on Infertility, Statistics (about 15 in 100 adults smokes), Lung pictures, and how much money you will save when you quit smoking (see making a Quit Plan).
-Set a date to quit
+MedlinePlus ad-free website on smoking.
+According to the CDC, adults who smoke cigarettes die on average 10 years earlier than nonsmokers.
+Site includes topics like Tobacco-related Mortality, E-Cigarettes and vaping, Cigarettes and Nicotine, Increased Risk for Cataracts, Lung Cancer, COPD, Effects on Infertility, Statistics (nearly 13 in 100 adults smokes cigarettes), how the lungs work, and how much money you will save when you quit smoking (see Quitting Smoking).
+Set a date to quit.

-Topics include e-cigarettes, flavored cigarettes, effects on kids, parenting, schools, where kids get their cigarettes, more.
-A shocking twenty-seven percent (27%) of high school kids reported currently using a tobacco product in 2018, including e-cigarettes.
-The nicotine in tobacco can be as addictive as cocaine or heroin
+MedlinePlus Smoking and Youth website topics include e-cigarettes, flavored cigarettes, effects on kids, parenting, schools, where kids get their cigarettes, more.
+Over 13% of high school kids reported currently using a tobacco product in 2021, including e-cigarettes (11%).
+Girls had higher use rates than boys.
+The nicotine in tobacco can be as addictive as cocaine or heroin.

-The Center for Responsive Politics (opensecrets.org) has identified $23.4 million spent lobbying by the tobacco industry in 2018.
-Altria, a major e-cigarette manufacturer, spent over $10 million of it.
-Altria and Philip Morris ($6.2M) teamed up 2013.
-JUUL Labs spent $1.6M in 2018.
-YTD spending reported in June 2019 was $6.4 million.
+How much is spent on tobacco lobbying in 2021 and 2022?
+The Center for Responsive Politics (opensecrets.org) identified $31 million spent lobbying by the tobacco industry in 2021.
+Altria, a major e-cigarette manufacturer, and Philip Morris together spent $21 million of it.
+British American Tobacco and JUUL Labs spent $4.56M in 2021.
+Year-to-date spending reported through March 2022 was $7.25 million.
+Altria and Philip Morris spent $4,460,000 of the $7.25 million.
 See who else contributed those monies

 Recommendations from the US Preventive Services Task Force (USPSTF) for more than 100 Screening tests, Preventive Medication, and Counseling activities.
 Individual Consumer Guides for all different types of cancer, obesity, high blood pressure, speech and language disorders, hearing loss, chronic kidney disease, depression, diabetes, abdominal aortic aneurysm, sexually transmitted disease, osteoporosis, and much more.
 Counseling for alcohol misuse, diet and physical activity.
-Updated 2019. the USPSTF is an independent, volunteer panel of national experts in prevention and evidence-based medicine.
-Updated 2019
+In some cases, the site includes screening guidelines published by other experts, such as JAMA, the Journal of the American Medical Association.
+The USPSTF is an independent, volunteer panel of national experts in prevention and evidence-based medicine.
+Updated 2022.